Bakke’s Lasting Legacy: Redefining the Landscape of Equality and Liberty in Civil Rights Law

 Stopping the Conversation about Race and Poverty Before It Really Began: The Case of San Antonio Independent School District v.
-Rodriguez, 411 U.S. 1 (1973), in Critical Race Judgments: Rewritten U.S. Court Opinions on Race and Law (edited by Bennett Capers, Devon Carbado, Robin Lenhardt, and Angela Onwuachi-Willig, forthcoming 2017).
+Rodriguez, 411 U.S. 1 (1973), in Critical Race Judgments: Rewritten U.S. Court Opinions on Race and Law (edited by Bennett Capers, Devon Carbado, Robin Lenhardt, and Angela Onwuachi-Willig, forthcoming).

-The Constitution of Opportunity: Democratic Equality, Economic Inequality, and the Right to Education, in The Road to Progress: The Case for a U.S. Education Amendment (edited by Charles Ogletree and Kimberly Robinson, forthcoming 2017).
+The Constitution of Opportunity: Democratic Equality, Economic Inequality, and the Right to Education, in The Road to Progress: The Case for a U.S. Education Amendment (edited by Charles Ogletree and Kimberly Robinson, forthcoming).

-City on a Hill: The Democratic Promise of Higher Education, Irvine Law Review (forthcoming 2016).
+City on a Hill: The Democratic Promise of Higher Education, 7 Irvine Law Review 73 (2017).

 Book Review, 120(1) American Historial Review